tytydraco/yessleep/out/Road_To_Another_Dimension.md

 I then recalled what I saw that night.
 "Yes.
 I did see a full moon, along with an ocean.
 We went on top of a hill that appeared long and curving."
 I said.
 "I see."
 The chief said.
 "He might as well be innocent." the chief then told the others.
 "Wait, what?" asked the cop that arrested me.
 "How the hell is this guy innocent?
 There's blood on his car."
 I thought it was going to be the end of me at that moment.
 I'll be in jail for a murder I did not commit.
 "Since you don't believe me, I suggest we have this young man take a lie detector test, as well as few psychological tests, and get a measurement of breath from him if he's drunk.
 From what I'm seeing, he doesn't look drunk." the chief then explained.

 "What's that?" one of the cops noticed, looking at me.
 He walked up to me and saw something on my face.
 He rubbed it off, and saw that it was that black, tar-like substance.
 Not to mention the tear on my shirt that was clearly visible.
-The cop then instructed me to give me the shirt, as they hand me a new one, while taking the black substance for testing.
+The cop then instructed me to give them the shirt, while they hand me a new one.
+They also took the black substance for testing.

 A few hours have passed.